 The maximum number of neighbour satellites for which satellite assistance information is provided in SIBxx is still FFS.

+maxSat-r18 INTEGER ::= ffsValue -- Maximum number of neighbour satellites

 Rapp clarification: For BL UEs and UEs in CE, the maximum SIB and SI message size is 936 bits.
 For NB-IoT, the maximum SIB and SI message size is 680 bits.
 Based on rough calculation, the satellite assistance information (including ephemeris, common TA parameters, epochTime, Koffset and Kmac) is around 260 bits.
 Considering t-ServiceStartNeigh may also be put in SIBxx (as it is agreed to be per satellite) and further extensions, the maximum number of satellites for which assistance information can be provided in one SI is 3 for eMTC and 2 for NB-IoT if all optional fields are included.
 Based on this, we can use 4 as the maximum number for simplicity (in case some optional fields are not present).

 Q4: Do you agree with setting maxSat-r18 as 4?